javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/11-array-unique/solution.md

 So the solution is only good for small arrays.

-Further in the chapter <info:map-set-weakmap-weakset> we'll see how to optimize it.
+Further in the chapter <info:map-set> we'll see how to optimize it.